Linux-Comedi/comedi/INSTALL.md

 to set the *`mok_signing_key`* and *`mok_certificate`* variables to the pathnames of the existing signing key and certificate.
-Without those changes to the **DKMS** configuration files, **dkms** will ignore the existing signing key and generate a new signing key and certicate that will need to be enrolled separately.
+Without those changes to the **DKMS** configuration files, **dkms** will ignore the existing signing key and generate a new signing key and certificate that will need to be enrolled separately.

 If **DKMS** has not been configured to use an existing signing key and